 Optional Lens Enhancements

-There are a few optional enhancements that you can add onto your lenses.
+There are a few optional enhancements that you can add to your lenses.
 Depending on which lens material you pick there may be more or fewer choices for you at this step since some materials already come with anti-reflective coating included.
 These lens enhancements are definitely not required for you to be able to see out of your glasses, but it could provide some benefits depending on your specific lifestyle.

 - Anti-Reflective Coating – Here at Eyeconic, the only lens material you will need to add an anti-reflective coating to is the polycarbonate since the trivex and the high-index lens packages already come with anti-reflective coating.
 This coating helps reduces reflections and glare to provide you with better visual clarity.